npkgz/fs-magic/README.md

 * Targeted to use with most modern Node.js version which supports `await` and `async function` nativly
 * No backward compatibility layer
 * OS Support for POSIX and Win Platforms (as of v1.3.0)
+* Streams, Streams, Streams - all file operations are stream-based!

 Extensions
 ------------------------------